gpbl/react-day-picker/packages/buddhist/README.md

 ## Installation

-Install the v10 prerelease of the React DayPicker package together with the Buddhist calendar package:
+Install the v10 prerelease of the React DayPicker package with the Buddhist calendar addon:

 ```bash
 npm install @daypicker/react@next @daypicker/buddhist@next